rickosborne/cascades/md/09-1-4-authoritative.md

 I'd get to make a difference."

 "I … I know exactly what you mean."
-I held up the textbook and she tipped her head to acknowledge it.
+I held up the textbook between us.
+She tipped her head to acknowledge it.

 "But I had an … interruption in my time at college.
-You can't be an accountant without a degree and I couldn't make a college schedule work out.
+You can't be an accountant without a degree, and I couldn't make a college schedule work out.
 I didn't want to live with my parents for the rest of my life, so one day I answered an ad in the paper.
 It was on a whim, really.
-I started out in this tiny airline you've never heard of, doing three quick turns a day so I could be home in time for dinner.
+I started out in this tiny airline you've never heard of, doing three quick turns a day, so I could be home in time for dinner.
 Along the way I realized that I'd already gotten what I'd wanted."

 "How's that?"